danielfrg/conda-recipes/README.md

 conda build <pkg>
 ```

+### Notes

 The `conda-bld` directory is shared with the container so output packages are easy to access.

-### Notes
+This also helps a lot with debugging failed builds.

 The `cache` subdirectories will be shared with the container to cache some things and make some (re)builds faster:

+- `conda-pkgs`: `/opt/conda/pkgs`  # This one is not working at the moment :(
-- maven: `~/.m2`
+- `maven`: `~/.m2`